GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### Can I control the regions where my extension is listed? {: #faq-gen-18 }

+Yes, in the [Distribution
-Yes, you can select which regions your extension appears in the [Distribution Tab][cws-distribution].
+Tab][cws-distribution] you can specify which countries will see your item listing in the Chrome Web Store.

 ### How do I localize my listing in the store? {: #faq-gen-19 }